Bible verses about Faithfulness to God

 In the Bible, faithfulness to God is defined as hearkening diligently unto the voice of the Lord, and observing and doing all his commandments.
 Deuteronomy 28:1.
 While this invitation was specifically given to Israel, it is still applicable to us today.
 Luke 16:10-12 challenges us to be faithful in little and declares that those that can be trusted with little can also be trusted with much.

-As such, we need to demonstrate faithfulness to God because his promises are true, and his love is unconditional.
+As such, we need to demonstrate faithfulness to God because his promises are true, and his new covenant of love is unconditional.

 How do we show faithfulness to God?